Electing to go to court

 Mention.

-Once you elect to go to court, the fine you were initially given no longer exists and the court will decide what penalty you will receive, if any.
+Once you apply to have your fine heard in court, the fine you were initially given no longer exists and the court will decide what penalty you will receive, if any.
 You can't change your mind and pay the fine after you have received a CAN.

 For more information, see